artyom-vetlugin/ClosetAssistant/VISION.md

 - **History** shows a reverse-chronological list (most recent on top) with date + outfit name.
 - In **History**, each log has a **Delete** action that immediately removes the log without confirmation.
 - In **History**, click the date to inline edit via a date picker; saving updates the entry immediately.
+- From **Saved Outfits**, I can also pick a specific date and log wear for that date directly.

 ### 5.6 Basic Performance & Installability